kelu124/echomods/include/AddMyLogs.md

 #### 2016-06-07 Hall of fame

-* Preparing a hall of fame on echopen's wiki
 * Getting a copy of an excellent book : [buy here](http://www.lulu.com/shop/st%C3%A9phane-ribas-and-st%C3%A9phane-ubeda-and-patrick-guillaud/logiciels-et-objets-libres-animer-une-communaut%C3%A9-autour-dun-projet-ouvert/paperback/product-22702396.html)
 * Reading more about open science hardware with [GOSH](http://openhardware.science/gosh-manifesto/).. and finding a good [OSH journal](http://openhardware.science/2016/05/20/292/) which leads to there : [http://www.journals.elsevier.com/hardwarex](http://www.journals.elsevier.com/hardwarex)
 * Awesome DIY approach and techniques for [ultrasound gel](http://journals.plos.org/plosone/article/asset?id=10.1371%2Fjournal.pone.0134332.PDF) -- already republished on HAD